 If you are skiing in Nagano-ken this winter, spend half a day visiting the Jigokudani Monkey Park (地獄谷野猿公苑).
-I took the kids there last winter, and we all had a great time seeing the monkeys and hiking into the valley.
+I took the kids there and we all had a great time seeing the monkeys and hiking into the valley.
 It is about 25-30K from Nozawa-onsen or Shigakogen ski areas making it an easy drive.
 Another alternative is to sign-up with a travel companies that offers day trips from these resorts or even Hakuba (about 2-hour drive).
 There is also a bus from Nagano station that will take you within walking distance (details below).

 Jigokudani Monkey Park